opulencephp/docs/console-basics.md

 This provides a wrapper around Composer's `dump-autoload` command, and is useful when another command needs to dump the autoload after running.

 <h4 id="composerupdate">composer:update</h4>
 A common task is updating composer and dumping the autoload.
-Instead of having to run these commands manually, just run `php opulence composer:update`.
+Instead of having to run these commands manually, just run `php apex composer:update`.

 <h4 id="encryptiongeneratekey">encryption:generatekey</h4>
 Good encryption requires a secret key.
 Use this command to generate that key.
 Calling this will update the key that appears in `configs/environment/.env.app.php`.
 Passing a `--show` option will instead only show a new key, not update the config.